diojin/mockingjay/docs/algorithm.md

 ```

 ##### Tree & Forest
-By using 2 pointer fiels to express a forest, that is, firstChild and nextBrother,  a forest can be converted to a binary tree, vice verse, the cardinal of the relationship is 1:1
+By using 2 pointer fiels to express a forest, that is, firstChild and nextBrother(not firstChild's brother, but its same level brother),  a forest can be converted to a binary tree, vice verse, the cardinal of the relationship is 1:1

 **Tree & Forest Definition**
 ```scala